Destination-SPACE/Weather-Station/README.md

 That is all that is needed to program your weather station.
 If you would like to change the code to a different UF2 file follow the steps above.
 More up to date files can be found **here**.
 Additionally if you would like to upload Arduino .ino files to your XIAO follow the instructions **here**.

-## Step 4: Collecting Data
+## Step 4: Connecting Batteries
-Next is the fun part where we collect data and run different experiments.
-We will begin by inserting the microSD card into the microSD card module on your weather station.
+Next we will begin by inserting the microSD card into the microSD card module on your weather station.
 This is a nessisary step that must be completed **before** your weather station is connected to power.

 ### Inserting the MicroSD Card
 To insert the microSD card begin by orientating it to where the contacts are facing down and away from you.
 Then insert the card into the slot.
 The microSD card will only go in about halfway.
 Once the card is inserted the batteries can be connected.
 See the image below.